melex750/returbot/README.md

 <br>
 2018.02.05
 <br>
 1. New version of level 4-4 is done.
-However, dynamic respawn and ambushes on they way are yet to be done.
+However, respawn is yet to be done.
 <br>
 And some minor changes, of course.
 <br>